 Do you like to write, research, and help people?
 Do you love making order out of chaos and playing a crucial role on a team?
 If the answer is yes and you’re interested types of law, cases, and courts, you’d probably enjoy being a paralegal.
 The paralegal is the attorney’s right-hand man or woman, a vital member of a legal team that aids clients in a time of need and strives for justice.
 Typical duties include filing, legal writing, investigation, research, trial preparation, organizing evidence, and communicating with other lawyers, clients, and witnesses.
-Some of the great things about being a paralegal include:
+Here are some of the great things about being a paralegal.

 Some people don’t have the time and money to get a four-year degree at a university.
 You can train online to be a paralegal on your own schedule while you’re working.
 When you’re done, you’ll be career-ready with the knowledge and skills for an entry-level paralegal position.
 Then, you get to learn the ins and outs of a law firm, the court system, and criminal or civil cases.
 At the same time, you’re helping clients and assisting attorneys so they can provide the best service and advice.
 Being a paralegal is also a good way to see if you want to become an attorney someday.